scalatest/scalatest-eclipse-plugin/README.rst

   $ mvn clean install

-Two other profiles are provided: scala-ide-master-scala-2.9 and scala-ide-master-scala-trunk.
+Two other profiles are provided: scala-ide-master-scala-2.9 and scala-ide-master-scala-trunk (for Scala 2.10 support.
+Not available right now).

   $ mvn clean install -P scala-ide-master-scala-trunk